Ada-Developers-Academy/LessonPlanning/lessons/02_hashes.md

 ## Overview
 Hashes are similar to arrays in that they are collections of information.
 Unlike arrays, though, hashes have a key and value.
 We wouldn't need to store our grocery list as a hash, but maybe we'd want to store everyone's favorite ice cream as a hash.
 This would allow us to know who liked what ice cream.

 Unlike an array, hashes use curly brackets and may use an arrow `=>` to denote a key/value pair.
+Each possible key can only be used once in a single collection.
+Hashes can be modified by adding/removing keys and values or changing the value of an existing key.

+A Hash can also be called an associative array, map, symbol table, or dictionary depending on the context.

 <pre><code>
 { "Elise" => "Coconut" }